Programme

 Breakout sessions

-Knowledge | Values | Practice |
+Knowledge Values Practice Partner Session

-Restoring trust in audit In March 2021, following the work of the Kingman and Brydon reviews, amongst others, the Department for Business, Energy and Industrial Strategy issued a white paper, “Restoring trust in audit and corporate governance”, which framed a series of proposals for enhancing the quality of corporate governance, corporate reporting and internal controls.
-So has the time finally come for a UK Sarbanes-Oxley-style Act?
-And what could that look like?
+In March 2021, following the work of the Kingman and Brydon reviews, amongst others, the Department for Business, Energy and Industrial Strategy issued a white paper, “Restoring trust in audit and corporate governance”, which framed a series of proposals for enhancing the quality of corporate governance, corporate reporting and internal controls.
+On 31 May, the Government response was issued.
+What will the future of audit look like?

-The four P’s - Purpose, Profit, People, Planet Most consumers would agree that in the 21st century the value of a brand is contingent upon a number of very crucial factors.
-More than just a matter of profit, it’s about brand purpose, about how the brand treats and engages with its workforce, suppliers and customers, and about its impact upon the planet as a whole.
-Our panellists discuss how, in building a sustainable future, the “four Ps” approach is a must.
+Most consumers would agree that in the 21st century, the value of a brand is contingent upon a number of very crucial factors.
+More than just a matter of profit, it’s about brand purpose, how the brand treats and engages with its workforce, suppliers and customers, and its impact on the planet as a whole.
+Our panellists discuss how the ‘four Ps’ approach is a must in building a sustainable future.

 Perspectives on best practice in governance